 Mastering is baking.
 It’s precise.
 It’s technical.
-There’s little room for error or wild experimentation.
-It requires keeping a close eye on levels, and the end result is lauded for consistency.
+There’s little room for error or experimentation.
+It requires keeping a close eye on levels.
 A muffin is a muffin.
 A croissant is a croissant.
 A commercially loud track is a commercially loud track.

 Mixing is cooking.
 There’s more subjectivity and creativity.
 Want a little more hot sauce?
-No problem – it’s your dish.
-Going for a charred blackfish instead of baked?
-All the power to you.
-Provided you’re focused on minimizing clashing frequencies, creating space, and keeping headroom on every track, there’s plenty of room to experiment and make the mix your own.
+No problem - it’s your dish.
+Provided you’re minimizing clashing frequencies, creating space, and keeping headroom on every track, there’s plenty of room to experiment and make the mix your own.

 Songwriting is gardening.
 It requires planting, watering, and cultivating before you can build the meal from scratch.
 There is no instant gratification in the art of writing songs.
 It takes patience, focus, and honing your skill season after season, song after song.
 Yet it makes for the most delicious meal, because it was your hands that tended to the earth.

-And here are 12 songwriting tips to make your next song memorable.
+And here are 12 songwriting tips for music producers to make your next song memorable.